concur/developer.concur.com/src/api-guides/hotelservice2/hotel-shop-book-cancel.markdown

 ---
-title: Direct Connect - Hotel v2 - Search, Reserve, and Cancel Walkthrough
+title: Search, Reserve, and Cancel Walkthrough
 layout: reference
 ---

-# Direct Connect - Hotel v2: Search, Reserve, and Cancel Walkthrough
+# Search, Reserve, and Cancel Walkthrough

 This is a basic scenario describing functionality provided by the Hotel Service v2 API incorporated into Concur Travel.
 This includes a hotel search, confirmation of a booking, and cancellation.